-Getting around the island is fairly easy, with a reasonable if ageing train, bus and plane network.
+Getting around the island is fairly easy, with a reasonable if aging train, bus and plane network.
 The Javanese are keen domestic tourists, so much of the island's tourism infrastructure is geared toward locals, but it's easy enough for keen foreign travellers to tap into the network.
 Having said that, there's also a well-trodden foreign tourist trail that means non-adventure travellers can get around quite a bit without wandering too far outside their comfort zone.

 Many travellers fly in to the mega-city of Jakarta to begin their trip.
-The city tends to either enthrall or repel, with its traffic congestion, polluted waterways, ill-functioning public transport and dirty streets; the flipside of this urban nightmare is glittering malls and intriguing markets, fashionably-clad, friendly people, ever-trendier restaurants and bars, interesting historical sites and a vibrant, if smog-choked, street- and night-life.
+The city tends to either enthrall or repel, with its traffic congestion, polluted waterways, ill-functioning public transport and dirty streets; the flipside of this urban nightmare is glittering malls and intriguing markets; fashionably-clad, friendly people; ever-trendier restaurants and bars; interesting historical sites and a vibrant, if smog-choked, street- and night-life.

 Escape from Jakarta and the picture is quite different.
 Java remains a predominantly agricultural island, peppered with volcanoes whose eruptions have left fertile soil in their wake, allowing the land to feed such a huge population.